johoule/pygame-platformer/README.md

 - Incorporate different kinds of levels (normal, space level, underwater, etc.) into the game.
 - Change the game so that it uses the XBox controller instead of the keyboard. (https://github.com/joncoop/pygame-xbox360controller)
 - Kill enemies when you land on them.
 You'll need to check which direction you hit the enemy from in process enemies.
 Award different point values for different enemy types.
+- Make the game save high scores to a text file in a data folder.

 ### How clever are you?